gardehal/3d-printing/created/clip-buckle/README.md

       1. Make mold hole.
       1. Place a shape inside the mold parameters, this will be the cast.
       1. Combine cast and mold.
 Now you have a copy of your SVG object which takes slightly less time to load in and manipulate.
+  1. Combine the different aspects.
+Not a definitive guide, but worked for clip-buckle
+      1. Take image from top of buckle, go though the process above.
+      1. Adjust image so it was symmetrical (missed a little on perspective).
+      1. Set width, length, height to 33x44x12.
+      1. Take image of side of buckle, go though the process above.
+      1. Rotate +90 degrees around Y.
+      1. Set width, length, height to 33x44x12.
+      1. Make "mold" of top view because it had less volume and more details to remove.
+Not sure if it matter which perceptive becomes the mold.
+      1. Combine mold of top view and object of side view.
+      1. Use measurements and objects created before to hollow insides and make rails.
+      1. Export as normal.